Query letter follow up is often a mystery to new travel writers. Should you follow up with an editor or shouldn't you?

 Most experienced writers reading this will not be surprised at this system.
 If they’re successful, chances are they are doing these things.
-The point is that every one of the parts is important.
+The point is that every single element is important.

-If you neglect any one of the preparations in this chain, your chances of being published plummet.
+If you neglect any one of the preparations in this chain, your chances of getting published plummet.

 Many freelance writers think that writing a good query is what is most important in the pitching process.
 They concentrate their energies and time on that while neglecting to do some preliminary research on their topic.

 But, a ‘hollow’ query letter that neglects to throw in some juicy and interesting facts and figures about the topic is more likely to result in a rejection.
 It won’t convince the editor that you know your subject.

 In a similar way, a well-researched topic that is presented in a poorly written query letter is likely to get deleted from the editor’s inbox.
 In this day of “instant writers” the editor will simply continue on through his inbox to see what other stories are being offered.

 You need to spend enough time researching your story ideas and getting your pitch right the first time.
 This is where to spend your valuable time.
 Otherwise, you’re wasting your time following up on your queries.